argoproj/argo-workflows/examples/README.md

 The `whalesay` template uses the `cowsay` command to generate a file named `/tmp/hello-world.txt`.
 It then `outputs` this file as an artifact named `hello-art`.
 In general, the artifact's `path` may be a directory rather than just a file.
 The `print-message` template takes an input artifact named `message`, unpacks it at the `path` named `/tmp/message` and then prints the contents of `/tmp/message` using the `cat` command.
 The `artifact-example` template passes the `hello-art` artifact generated as an output of the `generate-artifact` step as the `message` input artifact to the `print-message` step.
+DAG templates use the tasks prefix to refer to another task, for example `{{tasks.generate-artifact.outputs.artifacts.hello-art}}`.

 ## The Structure of Workflow Specs